cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This is guaranteed by the design of the prefix\_free\_cat() function.
 In case that an application whishes to use an other form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.

 Although already K is a shared value, still it MUST NOT itself be used as a shared secret key.
-Leakage of K to an adversary may lead to offline-dictionary attacks.s.
+Instead ISK MUST BE used.
+Leakage of K to an adversary can lead to offline-dictionary attacks.

 ## Security considerations for single-coordinate CPace on Montgomery curves